OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:24

 Then the woman said to Elijah,
-“Now I know that you are a man of God,
+“Now I am certain that you are a man of God,
-and that the word of the Lord in your mouth is truth.”
+and that the word of the Lord in your mouth is true.”